raganwald-deprecated/homoiconic/2012/10/idiot.js.md

 }
 ```

 The moral of the story? *Every JavaScript village ought to have its own idiot*.
 If yours is missing, write yourself a new one.
+The I Combinator isn't exactly a go-to function in the toolbox, but one to keep in mind for the odd time it can make things a little simpler.

 (discuss on [/r/javascript](http://www.reddit.com/r/javascript/comments/12eq0n/somewhere_a_javascript_village_is_missing_its/))